[Young Man in a Plumed Turban]

 This object is a member of the following portfolios:

-Your current search criteria is: Portfolio is "Prints" and [Objects]Century is "17th century".
+Your current search criteria is: Portfolio is "Prints" and [Objects]Country is "Italy".